 Changes happen very fast in Tel Aviv and the culinary landscape is adapting accordingly.
 Hence, putting together a comprehensive vegan guide to Tel Aviv is very much overdue!
 Since I constantly get asked where to go, what to do and where to stay in Tel Aviv I’ll include a bit of everything in here!

 One of my favorite places in Tel Aviv is probably the market.
 It’s full of seasonal, fresh produce and there are always new exciting things to try!
 Better not go there on a Friday though because it’s going to be terribly crowded and quite aggressive!
-Make sure to try fresh date juice, a Marrocan sfinge donut, fresh fruit, Venezuela arepa, and buy tons of dried fruit (especially the Medjool dates) and spices to take home!
+Make sure to try fresh date juice, fresh fruit, Venezuelan arepa, and buy tons of dried fruit (especially the Medjool dates) and spices to take home!

 Where to stay?

 A tiny bit further north but still in a great location and very close to the beach!
-Simple design with good value for money with an average price at about $80 per night (can be a bit more/less depending on season and availability)
+Simple design with good value for money with an average price at about $80 per night.

-Very simple but well decorated boutique hotel only 3 minutes from the beach and in a great location with an average price at about $100 per night (can be a bit more/less depending on season)
+Very simple but well decorated boutique hotel only 3 minutes from the beach and in a great location with an average price at about $100 per night.

 Where to eat?